-CSR ideology and approaches have shifted dramatically over the past few decades.
+CSR ideology and approaches have significantly evolved over the past few decades.

 The idea of CSR began in the mid-20th century, with the landmark book Social Responsibilities of the Businessman by Howard Bowen widely considered as the beginning of CSR ideology.

 In the decades between 1950-70, attitudes towards CSR were shifting as the concept became more widely accepted–aided by the Committee for Economic Development’s introduction of a ‘social contract’ between businesses and society–and practical applications were developed.

 The 1980s also saw an increase in CSR operationalisation and its role as a decision-making process.
 However, during this time period, CSR was primarily focused on philanthropy and little else.

 CSR ideology in the late 20th to early 21st century became more globalised, as multinational corporations began to face increased reputational risk and increased pressure for social responsibility from both their home and host countries.
 This environment and need for greater awareness of social impact helped institutionalise CSR and bring the discussion of CSR compliance into the mainstream.

 Governmental organisations such as the European Commission (EC) also encouraged the implementation of CSR through actions like passing the European Business Declaration against Social Exclusion and launching the European Business Network for Social Cohesion one year later.